HTTP-RPC/Kilo/README.md

 Note the use of the variable markers for the "count", "sum", and "average" values.
 At execution time, these markers will be replaced by the corresponding values in the data dictionary (i.e. the map value returned by the method).
 Variable markers can be used to refer to any `String`, `Number`, or `Boolean` value.
 If a property returns `null`, the marker is replaced with the empty string in the generated output.
 Nested variables can be referred to using dot-separated path notation; e.g. "foo.bar".

 The `Template` annotation is used to associate a template document with a method.
-The annotation's value represents the name of the template document that will be applied to the results.
+The annotation's value represents the name of the template that will be applied to the results.
 For example, if the HTML template above was named _statistics.html_, the `getStatistics()` method would be annotated as follows:

     @Template("statistics.html")
     public Map<String, Object> getStatistics(List<Double> values) { ... }